-Pretty soon, they find they are having difficulty first managing, and then even keeping track of all the projects they have committed to delivering.
-Without a CRM, is can be virtually impossible for companies with large influx of customers—or even a mid-week traffic spike—can quickly send your project management and customer success efforts spiraling out of control.
+Pretty soon, they find they are having difficulty managing and keeping track of all the projects they have committed to delivering.
+Without a CRM, it can be virtually impossible for companies with a large influx of customers—or even a mid-week traffic spike—can quickly send your project management and customer success efforts spiralling out of control.

-With a properly configured and user-adopted CRM solution, you can not only set reminders and automate many of your marketing processes, but study your customers’ behavior based on user data and personalize your brand experience for them.
+Why Use a CRM Tool?
+With a properly configured and user-adopted CRM solution, you can not only set reminders and automate many of your marketing processes but study your customers’ behaviour based on user data and personalize your brand experience for them.